85% of people worldwide struggle with low self-esteem affecting the way they feel about themselves, their values, and their abilities.

 Perhaps you found it difficult to meet your parents’ standards or your own expectations.

 You might not remember anything happening.
 It is possible to develop low self-esteem without specific negative experiences, but simply through not enough positive ones.
 Without enough warmth, affection, praise, love, or encouragement, children can believe that they are not good enough.

 How can counselling help?

 Counselling can help you to understand where your core beliefs come from and how to challenge them, as well as ways to practice self-compassion and set goals to support your wellbeing.
 It can take time to overcome deep-rooted thought processes and learn new things.
 Developing more awareness and how this impacts who you are today can be eye-opening.

-Breathes Psychotherapeutic counsellor Katie pledge explains: “Counselling gives a person the opportunity to be listened to by a professional in a safe, confidential environment.
+Psychotherapeutic counsellor Katie Pledge explains: “Counselling gives a person the opportunity to be listened to by a professional in a safe, confidential environment.
 Taking through their experiences and exploring the way they feel at their own pace.
 This helps to identify negativities and we can begin to work on reducing negative thoughts whilst building confidence in a way that suits them.
 This could be through setting goals or working on motivation.